by Dr. R. Turchaninov and Dr. P. Novakovic

 First, become familiar with the anatomical landmarks in the area: the dashed straight line indicates the sacral edge; the U-shaped dashed line, the greater trochanter; the circle, the insertion of the piriformis into the greater trochanter; the two solid lines indicate the edges of the piriformis muscle; the black dot indicates the trigger point in the piriformis muscle.

 The piriformis muscle is under the gluteus maximus muscle.
-The practitioner should therefore apply enough pressure to reach the piriformis muscle, however without causing unnecessary uncomfortable sensations which may trigger protective muscular tension.
+Therefore, The practitioner should apply enough pressure to reach the piriformis muscle without causing unnecessary uncomfortable sensations that may trigger protective muscular tension.

-At the end of Step 4 add the treatment of reflex zones in the piriformis muscle.
+At the end of Step 4, the treatment of reflex zones in the piriformis muscle is added.
 The video of trigger point therapy and PIR application is shown separately at the end of this protocol (see below).

 Step 5.
 Repeat Step 1 (see above)